sugarlabs/help-activity/source/pippy_lessonplan.rst

 *OBJECTIVE: Understanding arguments in a built in function, print() to display many items.*

-Open the Pippy Activity, and toggle the ‘output panel’.
+Open the Pippy Activity and toggle the ‘output panel’.

 |image1|